MembersAdder/Telegram-Members-Adder/README.md

 I will provide full instructions on -
 1. How to create free unlimited telegram accounts daily.
 2. How to earn Rs 500-2000 daily on telegram.
+3. Trick to add members to telegram channels (without using script)

 --------------------------------------------------------------------------------------------------------------------